-Montessori classrooms have three year age ranges, 3-6 years in the primary cycle, 6-9 years in Lower Elementary cycle, 9-12 years in Upper Elementary, and 12-14 years in Middle School.
+Montessori classrooms have three year age ranges, 3-6 years in the primary cycle, 6-9 years in Lower Elementary cycle, 9-12 years in Upper Elementary.
 The age mix in each classroom allows older students to become leaders and mentors, often teaching younger students.
 Younger students enjoy the experience of working with and learning from older students.

 3. Confidence and Cooperation

 Montessori fosters both independence and cooperation, encouraging self-confidence as well as respect for the contributions of others.
 The teacher does not “run” the class, but acts as facilitator.
 Mutual respect is a strong value.
 Teacher and students work together to build a peaceful school community.
 Teachers facilitate peer-to-peer conflict resolution skills and empower students with tools needed to work successfully in groups.

 4. Child-Centered Learning

 The Montessori Method understands that all children have an innate drive to learn and grow.
 Montessori teachers facilitate learning through the design of the class environment and by encouraging children to explore their own interests.
 Rather than directing learning, they facilitate and support learning.
 Teachers are guides.
 They encourage students to perform tasks at their own pace and ensure ground rules are followed.
 Teachers move throughout the classroom, observe closely and connect with students as needed, but work to stay as unobtrusive as possible.
 Children are respected and trusted as intelligent, capable people.
 Children move around the classroom freely, enjoying a busy, constructive hum of activity.
 Both individual concentration and positive peer interactions are encouraged.